 The Fundamentals of Home Inspection program at the School of Professional Home Inspection is one of the most rigorous programs in the country.
-Classes are live lectures via Zoom.
+All classes are hybrid, some attend in person while others attend the session via live Zoom.
 This allows direct interaction with the students and teachers and gives you the best chance to succeed in this rewarding career.

 This extensive Home Inspection training will cover professional practices, including Standards of Practice, Business Practices, Legal Issues, Client Communications, and more.What is the Home Inspector Salary in Utah?